+2021-2022 marks the 10th year of the AHDA fellowship program.
+Since 2012, the fellowship has hosted at least 106 fellows who represent over 48 countries and territories.
+Below please find information regarding the professional interests and accomplishments of fellows and alumni.
 While at Columbia, fellows design individual projects that address some aspect of a history of gross human rights violations in their society, country, and/or region.
-Click here to read more about the fellows' projects.

 Click here to read about more about the work of our Fellows.